Georgia special grand jury recommended charges against 39 people, including Sen. Lindsey Graham

-The report, released at the request of the special grand jury, provides insight into one of the most expansive investigations into Trump, who is also facing multiple federal indictments along with unrelated state charges in New York City.
-While Republicans have accused Fulton County District Attorney Fani Willis of launching an unwieldy, overly broad case, the report indicates she used her discretion to streamline the case.
+Released at the request of the special grand jury, the report provides insight into one of the most expansive investigations into Trump, who is also facing two federal indictments along with unrelated state charges in New York City.
+While critics have accused Fulton County District Attorney Fani Willis of launching an unwieldy, overly broad case, the report suggests she used her discretion to streamline the case.

 There are many reasons Willis might have chosen not to charge all those recommended, including immunity deals with some, federal protections for others or insufficient evidence to prove charges beyond a reasonable doubt.

-The special grand jury included Graham's name in a section about "the national effort to overturn the 2020 presidential election," which Trump, the incumbent Republican, lost to Joe Biden, a Democrat.
+The special grand jury included Graham's name in a section about "the national effort to overturn the 2020 presidential election," which Trump, the incumbent Republican, lost to Democrat Joe Biden.
 The South Carolina senator, who was chair of the Senate Judiciary Committee at the time, called Georgia Secretary of State Brad Raffensperger shortly after the November election, and Raffensperger has said Graham asked him whether he had the power to reject certain absentee ballots.

 Perdue and Loeffler were sitting U.S. senators who had failed to win enough votes in the November 2020 general election and were forced into a January 2021 runoff, which they both ultimately lost to Democratic challengers.
 In the weeks after the election, they were vocal in their criticism of Raffensperger, going so far as to call for his resignation.